santiment/academy/src/docs/data-anomaly/deprecated/uniswapv3-poolcreated/index.md

 ## Definition

-**UniswapV3 PoolCreated** indicates that new pool was created.
+**UniswapV3 PoolCreated** indicates that a new pool was created.

-It indicates for which pair of assets pool was created.
-Shows related to this pool information:
+It indicates for which pair of assets a pool was created.
+It shows the following pool-related information:
  - transaction hash
  - fee
  - tick spacing